dataplaywithvenkat/Optimal-Warehouse-Expansion/README.md

 **Technical Details of Result**

-I reached the conclusion using the relative importance of the decision criteria as C3 > C2 > C4 > C5 > C1 based on the following assumption:
+I reached the conclusion using the relative importance of the decision criteria as **C3 > C2 > C4 > C5 > C1** based on the following assumption:

-a)I have assumed C3-Warehouse space to be most important because the company is expanding its business and for them, the main priority is the availability of space where they can store their raw materials, park their forklifts, finish products, waste by-products etc. They need office space, canteens to accommodate more staff.
+- I have assumed **C3-Warehouse** space to be most important because the company is expanding its business and for them, the main priority is the availability of space where they can store their raw materials, park their forklifts, finish products, waste by-products etc. They need office space, canteens to accommodate more staff.
 Lengthy conveyor belts are needed to sort the finished products and pack the items in case of the retail or parcel industry.

-b)I have considered C2-Parking as the 2nd most effective criteria as the company are expanding their Warehouse capacity they would need more parking space to park their number of Movable trucks such as Box trucks, heavy-duty trucks etc and also facilitate their ease of movements.
+- I have considered **C2-Parking** as the 2nd most effective criteria as the company are expanding their Warehouse capacity they would need more parking space to park their number of Movable trucks such as Box trucks, heavy-duty trucks etc and also facilitate their ease of movements.
 As the number of staff is increasing, they will need a large area to accommodate a greater number of cars, bikes.

-c)C4-Security comes 3rd in the list to minimize the number of thefts and burglary as there might be many valuable raw materials or finished products like mobile phones, car parts, expensive jewellery or apparel etc. They do also need to keep their employees/staff safe at work.
+- **C4-Security** comes 3rd in the list to minimize the number of thefts and burglary as there might be many valuable raw materials or finished products like mobile phones, car parts, expensive jewellery or apparel etc. They do also need to keep their employees/staff safe at work.

-d)C5-Cost comes second last in the list.
+- **C5-Cost** comes second last in the list.
 I think a purchase cost is a one-time investment that can be recovered within a period of time by providing the business with a proper environment to function and earn profits.
 Any land or warehouse area purchased will be an asset to a company and will boost its market value in the coming days.

-e)C1-Public Transport is the least important criterion.
+- **C1-Public** Transport is the least important criterion.
 According to me, labour and staff can easily move to the warehouse from the company provided passenger vehicles instead of public transport and can be a benefit for employees/workers.
 The goods and raw material generally move in and out directly from the warehouse in company-owned vehicles or third part logistical support.

 Resting on the above assumption, I made a comparison matrix using the Saaty scale which further helped me in analysing the given data.
 MCDM methods like AHP and TOPSIS brought out the optimum solution as A2(Suburb) to acquire space.